National Parks in Sri Lanka

 - Season: February to September (dry season).
 The best time to see leopards is between February to March. *Note: The park closes during the month of September.

 - Animals: Best for seeing leopards.
-There are also 44 varieties of mammal and 215 species of bird.
+There are also 44 varieties of mammals and 215 species of birds.

 - Where to stay: Stay in a jungle chalet at Cinnamon Wild!
 This was an awesome experience that allowed us to get up close and personal with nature.
 You can even dine under the stars in the back of a jeep right next to crocodiles in the water.

 Udawalawe is Yala’s slightly lesser-known neighbor.
-Although it is less popular, it is still an amazing place to see animals, because of its small size and open views.
-It is particularly good for seeing elephants as there are approximately 400-500 in the park; an incredibly high density in such a small area!
+Although it is less popular, it is still an amazing place to see animals because of its small size and open views.
+It is particularly good for seeing elephants as there are approximately 400-500 in the park, which is an incredibly high density in such a small area!
 It is also excellent for birdwatching too; thought to be one of the best birdwatching sites in the whole country!

 - Location: Just inland, to the west of Yala, surrounding the huge Udawalawe reservoir.